-The battle against facial recognition goes to college
+‘This is a racial justice issue’: Students organize to stop facial recognition on campus

 Related: Portland plans to propose the strictest facial recognition ban in the country

-Her organization is coordinating with D.C.-based tech advocacy group Fight for the Future on a campaign to ban facial recognition on campus.
+Her organization is coordinating with tech advocacy group Fight for the Future on a campaign to ban facial recognition on campus.
 The two organizations collaborated in the past to oppose use of the technology in live events.
 Entertainment companies AEG Presents and Live Nation considered using face recognition to identify ticket owners and facilitate their access to services or parts of venues, but abandoned the plans in the face of widespread opposition, including from performers such as Rage Against the Machine guitarist Tom Morello.

 “Our goal is to stop facial recognition from invading college campuses, the same way we stopped it from ruining music festivals,” says Fight for the Future’s deputy director Evan Greer.